KyriakosMilad/valdn/README.md

 `valdn.Separator = "|"`

-Keep in mind when using valdn.ValidateStruct:
+Keep in mind when using valdn.ValidateCollection:

-- Unexported fields will be ignored.
+- It panics if val is not kind of struct, map, slice or array.
-- It panics if val is not kind of struct.
+- Unexported struct fields will be ignored.
 - If an error is found it will not check the rest of the field's rules and continue to the next field.
 - If a parent has error it's nested fields will not be validated.
 - It panics if one of the rules is not registered.

 ## Validate Map

-Use valdn.ValidateMap() to validate map.
+Use valdn.ValidateCollection()) to validate map.

-valdn.ValidateMap() takes two arguments: `value and rules (valdn.Rules{...})` and returns `valdn.Errors`
+valdn.ValidateCollection()) takes two arguments: `value and rules (valdn.Rules{...})` and returns `valdn.Errors`

 Example: